avantichouknis/Dot-and-Key-Clone/README.md

 # Dot-and-Key-Clone
-A beauty website clone using html5,css3
+A skincare website clone using html5,css3